genetics-statistics/GEMMA/README.md

 ### Using precompiled binaries

-1. Go to the [latest stable release](latest_release) and download the file appropriate for your platform: `gemma.linux.gz` or `gemma.macosx.gz`.
+1. Go to the [latest stable release](latest_release) and download the file appropriate for your platform: gemma.linux.gz or gemma.macosx.gz.

 2. Run `gunzip gemma.linux.gz` or `gunzip gemma.linux.gz` to
 decompress the file.